khalid-hussain/shaheen/chap22.md

-The captain said, "If nature intended our betterment then a glorious mujahid like Musa would not have had to face defeat in Granada and after him the remainder of the mujahideen wouldn't have been deprived of Badr bin Mughira's leadership."
+The captain said, "If nature intended our betterment then a glorious mujahid like Musa would not have had to face defeat in Granada and after him the remainder of the mujāhidīn wouldn't have been deprived of Badr bin Mughira's leadership."

 Bashir annoyingly said, "Who says that Musa has been unsuccessful in his